-A voluntary exit is when a validator chooses to stop performing its duties, and exits the beacon chain.
+A voluntary exit is when a validator chooses to stop performing its duties, and exits the beacon chain permanently.

 To voluntarily exit, the validator must continue performing its validator duties until successfully exited to avoid penalties.

-Even if a validator has successfully exited, you cannot withdraw your funds until withdrawals are enabled in a future phase of the Ethereum 2.0 network.
+Even if a validator has successfully exited, it cannot withdraw its funds until withdrawals are enabled in a future phase of the Ethereum 2.0 network.